In this article

 Mom guilt

-If it’s not a lack of resources, it’s the guilt around utilizing said resources.
 There is an unspoken assumption that to be a mom means to be selfless and 110% focused on their children.
-So stepping away for some much-needed “me time” can leave you feeling like a bad mom.
+So stepping away for some much-needed “mother’s self-care time” can leave you feeling like a bad mom.

 “I got totally lost in the first few years of motherhood — to the point where I didn’t know myself.
 I didn’t know my spouse.
 I was literally just mom.”

 As long as your kids are safe, stepping away from them now and then will make you a better mom.
 Everyone knows the analogy of putting on your mask before helping someone else with theirs.
-“Neglecting self-care can ultimately hinder our ability to be the parent we aspire to be,” says Breen.
+Thinking of a mother’s self-care as essential rather than optional can help shift perspective and reduce guilt because “neglecting self-care can ultimately hinder our ability to be the parent we aspire to be,” says Breen.

 For Calloway, experiencing severe burnout negated any feelings of guilt she had around taking care of herself.
 While being a stay-at-home parent, she reached a point of realization that she was just pushing through her day-to-day life and growing increasingly impatient with her family.
 “I got totally lost in the first few years of motherhood — to the point where I didn’t know myself,” she says.
 “I didn’t know my spouse.
 I was literally just mom.”
 Accepting a job outside the home and hiring a nanny helped her “reconnect with who [she is] independent of kids.”
 Now, as a stay-at-home parent once again, she shares that her “family’s survival depends on” her taking time for herself.

-If you experience guilt when planning time for yourself, consider these tips and advice to nudge you forward.
+If you experience guilt when planning time for yourself, remember the following:

 While becoming a mom comes with a laundry list of new things to learn and do, your well-being needs to remain a priority.
-When there is not something outside of your “job” that you can engage in that brings a sense of pleasure or play, you will burnout, says Kripke says. “[You] need space to process and metabolize stress,” she notes.
+When there is not something outside of your “job” that you can engage in that brings a sense of pleasure or play, you will burn out, Kripke says. “[You] need space to process and metabolize stress,” she notes.

-“While guilt is an important emotion that lets us know our moral compass of ‘right’ and ‘wrong’ is working, it doesn’t always point to our own morals, expectations or values,” points out Megan Davis, licensed clinical social worker, perinatal mental health-certified therapist and director of clinical development at Third Wave Psychotherapy, PLLC.
+“While guilt is an important emotion that lets us know our moral compass of ‘right’ and ‘wrong’ is working, it doesn’t always point to our own morals, expectations or values,” points out Megan Davis, licensed clinical social worker and perinatal mental health-certified therapist.

 She encourages moms to question those feelings and ask themselves what social rule or expectation they would be breaking if they missed bedtime to get dinner with a friend, for example.
 Ask yourself whether these feelings are informed by your values or something you believe others expect of you.

-Finally, he advises moms to consider what they would say to a loved one who they can see is struggling and would benefit from some much-deserved “me time.”
+Finally, she advises moms to consider what they would say to a loved one who is struggling and would benefit from some much-deserved “me time.”
 After all, people are often harder on themselves than others.

 Through the actions that you take each day, you are modeling values for your child.
 “Discuss your self-care plans and explain why it’s essential for your overall well-being,” Breen says.
 “And when alone time is hard to come by or if there is a hiccup in your child care plans, consider alternative ways to engage together that also support your needs.
 By embracing flexibility in how we view self-care, it ensures that it remains a priority, even amidst the demands of parenting.”